Nishadas: Nishada kingdom close to Kalinga and Vanga

 A prince named Ketumat is mentioned as battling along with the Kalingas against Bhima, in the Kurukshetra War.
 He was mentioned as the son of the Nishada king.
 He could be the son of Manimat the Nishada king, who was defeated formerly by Bhima.
 Ketumat was slain by Bhima along with the Kalinga heroes (6,54).

 The Kalinga, the Vanga, and the Nishada heroes, riding on elephants were said to attack Arjuna in Kurukshetra War (8,17).

 Mekalas (a kingdom close to Dakshina Kosala kingdom, in Chathisgad) and Utkalas (western Orissa), and Kalingas, and Nishadas and Tamraliptakas (south of West Bengal), were mentioned as advancing against Nakula (8,22).
 The Kalingas, the Vangas, the Angas, the Nishadas and the Magadhas were mentioned together on the Kaurava side at (8,70).

 Nishadas in Kurukshetra War

 On Pandava side

 Nishadas were mentioned as battling for the sake of Pandavas along with the Pauravakas and Patachcharas; at(6,50).
 The southern Nishadas were also mentioned in the army of Pandavas (8,49).

 On Kaurava side

 Nishada prince Ketumat was mentioned who was slain by Bhima along with the Kalinga heroes (6,54).
 Nishada army was mentioned to fight for the sake of Kauravas at various instances (6-118), (7,44), (8-17,20,22,60,70).
 Bhima is said to slay a Nishada prince (other than Ketumat) at (8,60).

 A mountain range named Nishada

 A mountain range in ancient India is named Nishada, mentioned along with other mountains like Meru, Mahendra, Malaya, Sweta, Sringavat, Mandara, Nila Dardurna, Chitrakuta, Anjanabha, the Gandhamadana mountains and the sacred Somagiri (13,165).

-Nishada as a musical note

-Shadaja, Rishabha, together with Gandhara, Madhyama, and likewise Panchama; after this should be known Nishada, and then Dhaivata (14,50).
-The seven original notes are Shadja, Rishabha, Gandhara, Mahdhyama, Panchama, Dhaivata and Nishada (12,183).